feroulm/rptoolsRQ/libRQII/combatAction/README.md

   ]
 ```

-All the actions, related to engagement, are from the *Combat* tab on the *View Sheet* window using action button.
+All the actions, related to engagement, are done from the *Combat* tab on the *View Sheet* window using action button.
 * These buttons are implemented in *combatAction/editCombatAction* (for the view).

 Engaging an opponent is done by using the button **Engage** and by selecting the token you want to engage on the map.